Clogged Shower Drain? DIY Solutions & When to Call a Plumber

 Hard water mineral deposits compound these issues in many regions.
 Water containing high levels of calcium and magnesium leaves behind mineral buildup on pipe interiors.
 These deposits gradually narrow your drain opening while providing additional surface area for soap and hair to stick to.
 In homes with hard water, this triple threat of hair, soap scum, and minerals creates especially persistent clogs.

 Other common causes include foreign objects like razor caps, hair ties, or small toys accidentally dropped down the drain.
-Poor pipe installation or inadequate slope can also prevent proper drainage, causing water and debris to pool rather than flow freely through your plumbing system.
+Poor pipe installation or inadequate slope (which violates plumbing drain slope requirements) can also prevent proper drainage, causing water and debris to pool rather than flow freely.
 Similar issues occur in bathroom sink drains and kitchen sinks.

 Pincher's Pro Tip

 Prevent expensive plumber visits by addressing slow drains early.
-A $5 drain catcher can save you $200-400 in professional drain cleaning costs.
+A $10-$15 TubShroom-style drain catcher can save you $200-$500 in professional drain cleaning costs in 2026.

 Trusted by Thousands